noddos/noddosprofiles/README.md

 JSON object that contains match criteria where the listed items must be in the total set of items

 There are several criteria that can be used in MustMatch.
 Strings can be wildcarded either at the beginning of the string or at the end of the string.
+- MacOid
+- DhcpVendor
+- DhcpHostname
 - SsdpManufacturer
 - SsdpModelName
-- DhcpVendor
-- DhcpHostname
-- MacOid
 - SsdpFriendlyName
 - SsdpUdn
 - SsdpSerialNumber
 - SsdpManufacturerUrl
 - SsdpModelUrl
+- (SsdpDeviceType)
+- WsDiscoveryXAddrs
+- WsDiscoveryTypes
+- MdnsHostname
+- MdnsOs
+- MdnsHw
+- MdnsDeviceUrl
+- MdnsManufacturer
+- MdnsModelName

 The MustContain object only supports the DnsQueries criteria, which has a FQDN as value.